fastrgv/CoTerminalApps/README.md

 Horizontal and vertical strings of letters represent cars and trucks in a crowded parking garage.
 The objective is to move them around lengthwise in order to be able to get red car "a" to the exit, which is either at the right or top of the garage.
 Note that the last digits in each puzzle name represents the minimum number of moves to win.

-Now, an autosolver is embedded into this game.
+A stand alone autosolver, bfsr, is provided, but now, an autosolver is embedded into this game.
 At any time you may press the (=)-key to begin stepping toward a solution.

 ### CoTerminal-BlockSlide (cslid.adb), CoTerminal-DirtyDozen (cdd.adb)